SaliBhdr/php-dump-logger/README.md

 In order to do that you can change the log file's directory permission with the `permission()` method. remember that This directory permission is only applied in the directory's first creation.
 So you can't change the directory's permission after the creation.
-Remember to provide the apache group with the right permissions to create and execute the file in the directory.
+Remember to provide a group with the right permissions to create and execute the file in the directory.
 You don't want to create a directory that even PHP could not write into it.
 By default, the directory and the files inside it will have 0775 permission.